pili2026/cassandra-rs-driver/README.md

 # data-service-rs #

-## Create data-service rust version develop environment
+## Create data-service rust version develop environment in build machine

-# Pre-requirement
+### Pre-requirement

 * The shell of the ubuntu environment is installed in the program folder,
 * which can be executed directly and completed according to the command line prompt.